What About Everyone Else?

 Tom joins the family business.
-And you join a company and become a financial advisor.
+And you join a company and become a respected financial consultant.
 Over the years, Tom works his way up the family business gaining more experience and respect.
 When it comes to financial matters, Tom consults with you.
 Eventually, Tom becomes the number two man in the company, second only to his father.
 Tom’s sister got married after high school and is devoted to rearing her three children.
 Meanwhile, Tom’s brother never finished college, and lives off a family stipend, essentially being an alcoholic.

 More and more responsibility for the family business is passed on to Tom.
 And more and more Tom comes to rely on your sound financial advice.
 Eventually, Tom’s father passes away, leaving a large inheritance.
 As Tom’s best friend and trusted advisor, what claim do you have on the family inheritance?
 None.
 Yet Tom’s sister who has never worked in the business is an heir as is Tom’s alcoholic brother.
 Who of us would say this is unfair?

 However, when Tom assumes control of the family business as chairman and president, he makes you CEO and chief financial officer for the entire business.
 Now concerning the family business, who has the better name, position and income, you who earned it by your works, or Tom’s brother and sister, who inherited it?
 You do.

-And so it is with everyone not of Israel who joins himself to the LORD.
+And so it is with those not of Israel who joins himself to the LORD.
 That is someone who, of their own volition, with their actions live humbly by the truth of the word of God and our savior Jesus Christ.
 [Read the Book of Ruth; also Acts chapter ten for examples].
 “Even to them I will give in My house and within My walls a place and a name better than that of sons and daughters [those of Israel]; I will give them an everlasting name that shall not be cut off.”
 [Isa.
-56:5].
+56:5; Eze.
+47:21-23].

 © copyrighted material 2007-2023. www.redshoe.com All rights reserved.